true-async/php-true-async-rfc/basic.md

 $scope = new Scope();

 spawn with $scope { // <- Task1 will be executed in the $scope context
+    spawn { // <- Subtask executed in the ChildScope context
+        echo "Child1 of Task 1\n";

-    spawn { // <- Subtask executed in the same scope echo "Child of Task 1\n";
+        spawn { // <- Subtask executed in the ChildScope context echo "Child2 of Task 1\n";
+        };
     };

     echo "Task 1\n";